maryland-gov/mitdp/content/launchpad/stage-2.md

 ## Overview

 The Launchpad is the foundation of our [System Development Life Cycle](/mitdp/sdlc/) for Major IT Development Projects (MITDPs).
-Stage 1 sets that foundation with some of the basic tenets for why the State of Maryland should invest in your MITDP, and Stage 2 gets into the details of how your team will deliver on our investment. {.intro}
+[Stage 1](/mitdp/launchpad/stage-1/) sets that foundation with some of the basic tenets for why the State of Maryland should invest in your MITDP, and this stage gets into the details of how your team will deliver on our investment. {.intro}

 Stage 2 consists of 6 sections, with a total of 7 required worksheets.
 All 7 required worksheets must be submitted in full for your Stage 2 submission to be accepted.